Brutal Truth: History

 On September 27, 2011, Brutal Truth released End Time on Relapse.
 In 2012, the band participated in the Lausanne Underground Film and Music Festival, performing material composed by Robert Piotrowicz.
 In October 2012, Dan O'Hare took over guitar duties.
 Brutal Truth will release a split with Bastard Noise on November 11, 2013.

 On January 10, 2014, Lilker announced that he would be retiring from being a full-time recording and touring musician on October 18, 2014, which was his 50th birthday.
 As a result, Brutal Truth disbanded on this day.

+Musical style

+Alex Distefano of OC Weekly said of the band's sound: "The level of intensity in terms of drums, guitar speed and vocals was off the charts.
+This was a group of east coast dudes who loved death metal and hardcore punk.
+With grindcore these two sounds merged, and the band took the sound to an extreme level."

+Legacy

+Alex Distefano of OC Weekly said: "The band has always been recognized as being true to the underground DIY spirit."